Indian grandchildren post touching write-up for grandmum who died in plane crash

 In a video, Ramesh said everything happened within a few moments and that he did not use the emergency door.

-Asked if the aircraft caught fire, he said there was in it.
+When asked if the aircraft caught fire, he said there was fire in it.
 He also said he did not jump out, noting that he just walked out.

 "I didn't jump.
 I just walked out.
 Then the ambulance came in."